 Another like-farming scam going around now is an urgent message warning people not to take a certain medication.
-It says it is a new, very white and shiny paracetamol labeled P/500.
+It says this medication is a new, very white and shiny paracetamol labeled “P/500.”

 Not only is this message showing up as a post in users’ News Feeds, but some are even receiving it as a message from their contacts in Facebook Messenger.

 The warning is not real.
 It’s intended to scare people so they share it with everyone on their contacts list.

 Dr. Noor Hisham Abdullah commented on the warning, explaining the Machupo virus isn’t able to survive in a dry environment like one of these pills.
 He also said the virus is spread through rat urine or feces and the public shouldn’t believe warnings like this posted on social media.